 College Language Requirement

-All students majoring in degree programs offered by this college, other than the BAS, the BFA in Art, and the BM in Music, are required to take 6 college-level hours of a second language at their proficiency level determined by an assessment test, if available at the College of Liberal Arts, or obtain credit by any of the alternative means described below.
-Language means a language in the traditional sense; i.e., a language with a culture, such as Spanish or French.
+All students majoring in degree programs offered by this college, other than the BAAS or BA and BS in University Studies, are required to take 6 college-level hours of a second language.
+Placement in a language course will be at the student’s proficiency level as determined by an assessment test, if available at the College of Liberal Arts.
+Students may also obtain credit by any of the alternative means described below.
+Language means a language in the traditional sense, i.e., a language with a culture, such as Spanish or French.
 American Sign Language is accepted.
 Language does not include artificial or computer languages.

 One may satisfy this requirement in one of two ways: